awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/mediaconvert_sns_tutorial.md

 ## Prerequisites<a name="mediaconvert_sns_prereq"></a>

 This tutorial assumes that you already know how to create AWS Elemental MediaConvert transcoding jobs\.
-For information about creating jobs, see [[ERROR] BAD/MISSING LINK TEXT](setting-up-a-job.md)\.
+For information about creating jobs, see [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
 At the end of this tutorial, you can submit a job that you designed to fail, to test that you configured your Amazon SNS email notifications correctly\.

 ## Step 1: Create a Topic in Amazon SNS<a name="mediaconvert_sns_create_topic"></a>